 Tome of Stealth

-For far too long, Lore has been stuck in the simulator as the Ravenborn clan’s free-roaming prisoner.
-They’ve held a grudge against his clan and have taken their hatred out on him.
-Having planned his escape for over three years.
-He has everything ready, but he needs a specific artifact from the Rogues Guild.
+For far too long, Lorevinel Silvercat has been stuck as the Ravenborn clan’s free-roaming prisoner.
+They’ve held a grudge against his clan and have used him to vent their hatred.
+Having planned his escape for several years, he has everything ready, but he needs a specific artifact from the Rogues Guild to finally start his journey.

 Will Grace find her answers?
 Will Lore gain his freedom?
-Can these two unlikely people, both alien to each other, find common ground and work together?
+Can these two unlikely people, both alien to each other, find common ground and work together while dealing with an unasked for soul bond?

 Updates every Wednesday and Saturday between 10 PM-1 AM PST.
 Each chapter will be between 650 and 2500 words.